elear-solutions/docs/source/manage_the_buzz_for_developers/applications_and_user_system_manage_the_buzz/value_added_service_extensions_for_coco_solutions/native_apps/introduction_to_native_apps.rst

 Introduction
 ============

-If your intent is to utilise coco data without writing backend code, you can use this category of applications, where you need to only write application client code.
+Native Applications without your backend code, you can use this category of applications, where you need to only write application client code.
-These are Native applications which cannot store secrets and uses the Oauth Authorization Code grant with PKCE flow.
+These are Native applications which cannot store secrets and uses the OAuth 2.0 Authorization Code grant with PKCE flow.

 Flow
 ----